-Composing for vocal ensembles is an extension of Szymko's creativity as a choral director.
-She has inspired community and church choirs in Seattle and Portland for over 30 years.
-Her passion for the singing voice, an embodied approach to sound, a dedication to craft and artistry, and her insistence on quality texts—all relate to her experience as a conductor and are reflected in her choral compositions.
-In addition to her own self published works, her music appears in the catalogs of Santa Barbara Music Publishing, Roger Dean Publishing, Walton Music, earthsongs,Treble Clef Press and Yelton Rhodes Music.
-She is a founding member of the Independent Music Publishers Collective.
+Szymko's many years of experience as a professional choral director animates her choral compositions; her embodied approach to singing and rhythm, dedication to craft and artistry, penchant for storytelling and insistence of quality texts—all relate to her predilections as a conductor and are reflected in her diverse, distinctive choral works.
+In addition to self published works, her music appears in the catalogs of Santa Barbara Music Publishing, Roger Dean Publishing, Oxford University Press, Walton Music, earthsongs,Treble Clef Press and Yelton Rhodes Music.
+Szymko was a founding member of the Independent Music Publishers Collective.

-Szymko was born in Chicago, the youngest of five children in a devout Catholic home where faith, education and the arts were core values.
+Joan Szymko was born in Chicago in 1957, the youngest of five children in a devout Catholic home where faith, education and the arts were core values.
 She began piano study at age eight, led liturgical music at Mass, sang in her high school choir, but most importantly she was an avid listener to a great diversity of music during her formative years.
 She began her focus on choral studies at the Chicago Musical College at Roosevelt University and received a B.S. in Music Education (1979) at the University of Illinois (Urbana) with a vocal/choral emphasis.
 She left for Seattle following graduation and soon began arranging and composing music to fill the repertoire needs of the progressively leaning women's and church choirs she directed there in the 1980's and early 90's.
-During her first decade as a choral professional, she expanded her knowledge of conducting and vocal pedagogy by way of numerous workshops and summer sessions.
-A year of composition study at the University of Washington (1988) and a successful musical theater collaboration, (Cradle and All 1990, solidified her determination to continue the pursuit of a career in music with an emphasis on composition.
+A year of composition study at the University of Washington (1988) and a successful musical theater collaboration, (Cradle and All, 1990), solidified her determination to continue the pursuit of a career in music with an emphasis on composition.

 In 1993 Szymko was invited to Portland, Oregon to take on the leadership of Aurora Chorus, a 100 voice women's community chorus.
-Soon after arriving in Portland, she founded the select women's choir, Viriditas Vocal Ensemble.
-She composed prolifically for this group as well as for Aurora Chorus and several of Szymko's best known early works were premiered by these two ensembles.
+This was the start of a very prolific creative period.
+In 1994 she began (and still maintains) a fruitful collaborative relationship with director/choreographer Robin Lane and Do Jump!
+Movement Theater creating underscoring for several major touring productions, earning praise from the New York Times for her "ethereal vocal music."
+Also in 1994 she founded the select women's choir, Viriditas Vocal Ensemble.
+She composed prolifically for this group as well as for Aurora Chorus and several of Szymko's best known early works were premiered by these two ensembles under her direction.
 With Viriditas (1994-2002) her mission was to provide an exceptional, eclectic choral experience for both singers and audience.
-Performances explored connections between music and ritual, unique collaborations, and were aimed at bringing down the "fourth wall" between performers and audience.
-She began and maintains a fruitful collaborative relationship with Robin Lane and Do Jump!
-Movement Theater (since 1994) and performed her music with the company in Portland, on Broadway, at the Kennedy Center and Geffen Playhouse in LA.
-(1995-2005).
+Performances explored connections between music and ritual, invited unique collaborations, and were aimed at bringing down the "fourth wall" between performers and audience.
+With Viriditas, Szymko produced OPENINGS, an album of all original works.
+Several titles from this album were selected for publication by Santa Barbara Music Publishing (SBMP), beginning a decade long relationship with this premiere American publisher of contemporary choral literature.
+Two SBMP octavos have received multiple mainstage performances at National Conferences of the American Choral Director's Association(ACDA): It Takes a Village, which after 20 years remains a perennial best seller; and Nada te turbe, innovative as a bilingual setting of the famous prayer of Teresa of Avilá.
+Szymko is also proud to have presented sessions on her music at regional and national ACDA confereneces.
+However, most notable, her music has been presented on stage or in sessions at every ACDA National Conference since 2003.

 Do Jump!
 Movement Theater Company,